openstack/charm-barbican-softhsm/README.md

 Barbican.

-In particular, the SoftHSM2 plugin charm (as a subordinate) implements the barbican-hsm-plugin interface which transfers the credentials to the Barbican charm to be able to access the the HSM.
+In particular, the SoftHSM2 plugin charm (as a subordinate) implements the barbican-hsm interface which transfers the credentials to the Barbican charm to be able to access the the HSM.

 From [the GitHub page](https://github.com/opendnssec/SoftHSMv2):